 Two-Party Simultaneous Related Party 1031 Exchange

-Related parties who concurrently 1031 exchange or swap properties with each other must hold the properties for two (2) years following the concurrent 1031 exchange.
-Both related parties will recognize their respective depreciation recapture and capital gain income tax liabilities if either party disposes of its respective property within two (2) years after the simultaneous 1031 exchange or transfer.
+Related parties who concurrently 1031 Exchange or swap properties with each other must hold the properties for two (2) years following the concurrent 1031 Exchange.
+Both related parties will recognize their respective depreciation recapture and capital gain income tax liabilities if either party disposes of its respective property within two (2) years after the simultaneous 1031 Exchange or transfer.

 Disposition (Sale) to a Related Party

-The related party must hold the relinquished property acquired from you for a minimum of two (2) years, and you must hold the like-kind replacement property acquired as part of the 1031 exchange related party transaction for a minimum of two (2) years also in order to qualify for tax-deferred treatment.
+It is clear that a taxpayer can dispose of (sell) his or her relinquished property to a related party and acquire like-kind replacement property from a non-related party without violating the related party rules and guidelines.
+The related party must hold the relinquished property acquired from the taxpayer for a minimum of two (2) years, and the taxpayer must hold the replacement property acquired as part of the 1031 Exchange for a minimum of two (2) years in order to qualify for tax-deferred treatment.

 Acquisition (Purchase) from a Related Party